Skip to content

 1988-1989

-David Tallichet, a collector of WWII aircraft, was at an air show at the Latrobe Airport with his B-17, the movie version of the “Memphis Belle”.
+David Tallichet, a collector of WWII aircraft, was at an air show at the Latrobe Airport with his B-17.
 The tail wheel was flat and needed other repairs.
-A group of Air Heritage volunteers made the necessary repairs.
-David Tallichet liked their work and he offered to build a hangar for Air Heritage if they would restore some of his aircraft.
+A group of Air Heritage Aviation Museum volunteers made the necessary repairs.
+David Tallichet liked their work and he offered to build a hangar for the museum if they would restore some of his aircraft.

 April 1990

-David Tallichet’s company, Military Aircraft Restoration Corporation MARC), donated two hundred thousand dollars to Air Heritage for the construction of the hangar facility.
-In return, Air Heritage agreed to restore designated MARC aircraft and provide MARC with a 20-year lease on the hangar for one dollar.
+David Tallichet’s company, Military Aircraft Restoration Corporation MARC), donated two hundred thousand dollars to Air Heritage Aviation Museum for the construction of the hangar facility.
+In return, the museum agreed to restore designated MARC aircraft and provide MARC with a 20-year lease on the hangar.
 The hangar opened in August of 1990.
-Since the completion of the hangar, Air Heritage has worked on MARC’s P-47, P-40, P-39, B-25, A20H, and a Lysander, Storch, and a Stinson (1990-2007).

 May 1994